StimulCross/donation-alerts/packages/api/README.md

 **Required scope:** `oauth-donation-index`

-You can use a few approaches to get user's donations.
+There are multiple ways to retrieve a user's donations.

-#### `getDonations`
+##### getDonations

-The first one is [getDonations](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonationsApi.html#getDonations) method.
-It accepts the ID of the user as the first argument.
+The [getDonations](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsDonationsApi.html#getDonations) method accepts a user ID as its first argument:

 ```ts
 const userId = 123456789;